ryuryu-ymj/mannot/src/annot.typ

 ///
 /// -> content
 #let core-annot(
-  /// The tag associated with the content to annotate.
+  /// The tag (or an array of tags) associated with the content to annotate.
-  /// This tag must match a tag previously used in a `core-mark` call.
+  /// This tag must match the tag previously used in a marking function.
   /// -> label | array
   tag,
   /// The function to create the custom annotation overlay.
-  /// This function receives the width, height, and color of the marked content (including padding)
+  /// This function receives a list of metadata for the marked contents,
-  /// and should return content to be placed *over* the marked content.
+  /// and should return content to be placed relative to the top-left corner of the page.
-  /// The signature is `overlay(width, height, color)`.
   /// -> function
   overlay,
 ) = {